-- (a) with regard to reactive power capability, the relevant system operator shall have the right to specify the capability of a synchronous power generating module to provide reactive power; - (b) with regard to the voltage control system, a synchronous power generating module shall be equipped with a permanent automatic excitation control system that can provide constant alternator terminal voltage at a selectable setpoint without instability over the entire operating range of the synchronous power generating module. - 3.
-With regard to robustness, type B synchronous power generating modules shall be capable of providing post-fault active power recovery.
-The relevant TSO shall specify the magnitude and time for active power recovery that the type B synchronous power generating module shall be capable of providing.
+- (a) with regard to reactive power capability, the relevant system operator shall have the right to define the capability of a synchronous power generating module to provide reactive power; - (b) with regard to the voltage control system, a synchronous power generating module shall be equipped with a permanent automatic excitation control system that can provide constant alternator terminal voltage at a selectable setpoint without instability over the entire operating range of the synchronous power generating module. - 3.
+The relevant TSO shall define the magnitude and time for active power recovery that the type B synchronous power generating module is capable of providing.